 This is by nature an ongoing project, as more images of Connoisseur sculptures come to light over time and as additional information about them is discovered.
 Much of the content of this Archive originally appeared on my associated blog (The Chatsworth Lady) before this site was established, and I sincerely thank all the readers who have contributed additional photos and information to “The Connoisseur of Malvern Project”.
 That site eventually came to the notice of Mr. Martyn Lewis who is the son of the incredibly talented artist and founder of the Connoisseur studio, Diane M. Lewis.
 His kind assistance continues to be instrumental in the establishment and growth of this online archive and tribute to her legacy.

 I hope that readers who may have information about, or photographs of, Connoisseur of Malvern sculptures not already described here will consider contributing to this knowledge base; it will be much appreciated, and of course fully credited.
-Please use the Direct Contact Form below for this purpose.
+Please use the Direct Contact Form below for this purpose; your email address will not appear on this site and will never be shared.

 But most of all, I hope that everyone who visits this site will enjoy the beauty that was so exquisitely captured in porcelain by the artists of Connoisseur of Malvern!